AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 * **Device type** data which informs you about the devices users employ to access your forms.

-* **Geographical breakdown** that reveals the regional distribution of your form users.
+* **Geographical breakdown** reveals the regional distribution of your form users.

-* **Traffic sources** and **Popular forms** metrics which consist of the top referring domains and most-visited forms, helping you understand where your traffic originates and which forms are the most popular.
+* **Traffic sources** and **Popular forms** metrics which consist of the top referring domains and most-visited forms, help you understand where your traffic originates and which forms are the most popular.

 * **User activity on top forms** that provides insights into field visits, form renditions, validation errors, abandoned forms, and form submissions, allowing you to analyze user behavior.